1965 French Grand Prix

 As Sebastian Vettel led home Lewis Hamilton and Jenson Button in a largely uneventful race, the story was all about a spectacular accident between Mark Webber and the Lotus of Heikki Kovalainen.

 Webber was recovering from an early pit stop when he came up to pass Kovalainen for 17th place.
 However, as one of the ‘new teams’ in F1, the Lotus was much slower and braked quite a bit sooner than Webber was anticipating.
 Following the contact, the Red Bull dramatically backflipped, hit an advertising board, and landed upside-down before sliding into the barriers at a vast rate of knots.
-Incredibly, both drivers were fine, with Webber only suffering a few cuts and bruises.
+Incredibly, both drivers were fine, with Webber only suffering a few cuts and bruises - and probably some flashbacks to the times he backflipped a Mercedes at Le Mans.

 Carlo Facetti (born 1935) entered the 1974 Italian GP in a Brabham, but failed to qualify for the race by seven-tenths of a second.